hwabis/pump-trainer/README.md

 ```
 - However, I believe playing with your feet with Autoplay mod is more fun.
 - f3 and f4 in-game to change scroll speed.
 This is a keybind in osu! itself, not a ruleset keybind.
-- Experiment with all the mods to generate different patterns.

 ## Example converted beatmaps